justin-chi-sonarsource/javulna/.gitar/rules/verify-sonarqube-issues.md

 * Retrieve the pull request's quality-gate status.
 * Retrieve issues raised on the pull request and count blocker and critical issues.

-For each blocker or critical issue found on the current pull request:
+For each issue found on the current pull request:

 * Apply an automatic fix only when it is safe, localized, and does not change intended behavior.
 * Keep the fix within the current PR's scope.